The city is in the process of updating its Energy Conservation Code. Learn more about the process and proposed updates.

 Preserving structures and reusing and recycling building materials prevent us from generating more carbon because we are using what already exists instead of creating something new.
 While the energy code specifies how energy gets used in buildings, it is just one of many codes that govern building construction.
 The city expects to begin an update to the rest of these codes in 2024, and reducing embodied carbon will likely be a key part of that effort.

-Specific parameters that would change:
+Specific parameters that will change:

-Building Type 2020 CoBECC Proposed 2024 CoBECC Comments
+Building Type 2020 CoBECC 2024 CoBECC Comments

 Residential 1 dedicated 40A, 208/240V circuit No Change